ky1007/privy/docs/README.md

 ## Privy
 Privy: an app to for users to anonymously write and publish a private diary under a pseudonym.
 This app is inspired by Medium but encourages anonymity so writers feel free to express themselves more candidly.
-[Link to Heroku][https://privy-journal.herokuapp.com]
+[Link to live Heroku](https://privy-journal.herokuapp.com)

 ## Minimum Viable Product